gashcrumb/ipaas-api/docs/entities.md

 - Environment
     - has a name
     - has an EnvironmentKind
-    - has many Integrations
-    - has many Organizations
+    - belongs to many Organizations
 - EnvironmentKind
+    - has a name
+- Tag
   - has a name

 <!-- TODO wanna keep this handy for now